silkroadnomad/DoichainPlaygroundSvelte/README.md

 ## Todos:
 - [x] add Dockerfile and docker-compose.yml with Doichain Node and ElectrumX
+  - [ ] add nginx, letsencrypt and enable wss for electrumx
 - [x] generate mnemonic
 - [x] create xpriv and xpub from mnemonic
 - [x] generate new (legacy) p2pkh addressP2pkh from a derivation path